Athanasius/fd-api/docs/FrontierDevelopments-CAPI-endpoints.md

 1. `name` - Station name
 1. `outpostType` - What type of outpost it is, examples: `starport`, `fleetcarrier`
 	- NB: Might not match the type in Journal events
-1. `imported` - What commodities that are imported from this station (dictionary, commodity id and key)
+1. `imported` - Which commodities are imported to this station (dictionary, commodity id and key)
    - Example `"128049162": "Cobalt"`
-1. `exported` - What commodities that are exported from this station (dictionary, commodity id and key)
+1. `exported` - Which commodities are exported from this station (dictionary, commodity id and key)
    - Example `"128049162": "Cobalt"`
 1. `services` - What services the station provides and their status
 	1. `dock` - Status of Dock (`ok`, `unavailable`, `private`)